vfrafer13/assessment/README.md

-# Intermediate WordPress Assessment
+# Beginner WordPress Assessment

-This is the assessment for incoming developers aimed toward intermediate experience with WordPress.
+This is our standard assessment for incoming WordPress developers aimed toward basic experience with WordPress.

 Please follow the steps below and turn it in to us when you are done!